RaviTejaVattem/vscode-testing-extension/blog.md

 ## Adding tests to controller

 - We need to add the tests we found to the controller so that they will be shown in the vscode testing tab.
-- The test controller provides `createTestItem` function which accepts a testItem.
+- The test controller provides the `createTestItem` function which accepts a testItem.
 - In my case, I am calling `addTests` for each spec file in the workspace and returning the root as a tree with `describe` as the parent and all the tests nested inside it.

 ```typescript